 The BSSID Index field is a value between 1 and 2n – 1 that identifies the nontransmitted BSSID, where n is a nonzero, positive integer value (see MaxBSSID Indicator field in 9.4.2.45 (Multiple BSSID element)).

-The DTIM Period field indicates the DTIM period for the BSSID.
-This field is not present when the Multiple BSSID-Index element is included in the Probe Response frame.
+The DTIM Period field indicates the DTIM period for the BSSID as defined in 9.4.2.5.1 (General).(#21156) This field is not present when the Multiple BSSID-Index element is included in the Probe Response frame.

-The DTIM Count field indicates the DTIM count for the BSSID.
-This field is not present when the Multiple BSSID-Index element is included in the Probe Response frame.
+The DTIM Count field indicates the DTIM count for the BSSID as defined in 9.4.2.5.1 (General).(#21156) This field is not present when the Multiple BSSID-Index element is included in the Probe Response frame.

 TGax editor: Change 11.1.3.8 as follows: (Track change on)